EIEIO

 This function takes arguments in a different order than in CLOS.

-Called if there are no implementations for object in method. object is the object which has no method implementation. args are the arguments that were passed to method.
+Called if there are no methods applicable for args in the generic function generic. args are the arguments that were passed to generic.

 Implement this for a class to block this signal.
 The return value becomes the return value of the original method call.

-Called from call-next-method when no additional methods are available. object is othe object being called on call-next-method. args are the arguments it is called by.
-This method signals no-next-method by default.
-Override this method to not throw an error, and its return value becomes the return value of call-next-method.
+Called from cl-call-next-method when no additional methods are available. generic is the generic function being called on cl-call-next-method, method is the method where cl-call-next-method was called, and args are the arguments it is called by.
+This method signals cl-no-next-method by default.
+Override this method to not throw an error, and its return value becomes the return value of cl-call-next-method.

 There are new condition names (signals) that can be caught when using EIEIO.